Upper Creek Falls

 Directions: From the intersection of US64 by-pass and NC181 in Morganton, drive north on NC181.
 (I'm sorry I don't have the exact mileage, but this will be very close.)
 At about 11 miles, pass the right hand turn at a church for Brown Mountain Beach Rd which will take you towards the Wilson Creek gorge.
 Continue on NC181 north for about 7 more miles and look for the Brown Mountain Lights overlook on the right just after mile marker 20.
 Continue past this overlook for about 2 more miles and look for the right hand turn up a narrow gravel drive to the parking area.
 You'll know you are getting close when the road heading north splits to 2 lanes going north for a slow vehicle passing area and I believe it's just past mile marker 22.
 If you are coming from the Blue Ridge Parkway, drive south on NC181 for a little over 5.5 miles and look for the drive on the left.
 There's some type of Pisgah NF sign here also.

 Once in the parking area, the yellow blazed trail heads off from either side.
-The trail to the left goes to the upper falls and the trail to the right goes to the lower cascades.
+The trail to the left as you enter the parking area goes to the upper falls and the trail to the right goes to the lower cascades.
 The area where people slide is at the lower falls and cascades.
 The trail to that area switchbacks down the mountain to the creek and if I'm doing the loop, I find it easier to come up that way, so I begin by heading to the left towards Upper Creek Falls.
 The trail begins by paralleling 181 for the first 1/4 mile and is fairly level, but then bends to the right and descends sharply before reaching a set of steps that take you down to creek level.
 During this descent, you should catch a glimpse of a smaller waterfall just up creek from the main falls.
 When you arrive at creek level, you are about 0.4 miles into the hike and are at the top of Upper Creek Falls.
 On a dry day, you can safely get out on the bedrock and enjoy the view from the top of the falls.
 Do not get too close and do not for any reason get in the creek right above the waterfall!

 top of Upper Creek Falls